Table of Contents

 2.1 The product descriptions in the Seller’s online shop do not constitute binding offers on the part of the Seller, but are merely descriptions which allow the Client to submit a binding offer.

 2.2 The Client may submit the offer via the online order form integrated into the Seller's online shop.
 In doing so, after having placed the selected goods and/or services in the virtual basket and passed through the ordering process, and by clicking the button finalizing the order process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the virtual basket.
-The Client may also submit his offer to the Seller by telephone, fax, e-mail, post or per online contact form.
+The Client may also submit his offer to the Seller by e-mail, fax, per online contact form, post or telephone.

 2.3 The Seller may accept the Client’s offer within five days,